DanyIo/shortlinker-app/README.md

 ### Expiration Time

 When creating a short link, you can specify an expiration time for the link.
 The available options are "one-time," "1 day," "3 days," and "7 days."
 If "one-time" is chosen, the short link will be valid only for a single access.
-For other options, the short link will expire after the specified number of days.

 ### Email Notifications